meltoner/agrofelis/components/connectivity/readme.md

 ## Jetson nano operating system provisioning

-To initialise the computing module one needs the same components as for regular computer.
+To initialise the computing module one needs the same components as for a regular computer.
 That is a keyboard a mouse, a monitor and a hard disk (SD).
-An operating system can be written to the sd card by using a turnkey Ubuntu based image configured by NVIDIA conveniently having installed most of the needed software.
+An operating system can be written to the SD card by using a turnkey Ubuntu based image configured by NVIDIA conveniently having installed most of the needed software.
 The official [getting started document](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit) can be followed to get acquainted with the embedded computer and boot-strap it.

 Following NVdia's documentation, the 6.4 GB compressed operating system image can be downloaded from the following link.